MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2015-11-14-jan-zehrfeld.markdown

 J: Tribal Tech was through a friend of mine.
 It was the same guy that I played my demo to later on and inspired me to name the band Panzerballett because he said, "It sounds like tanks that are kind of dancing ballet."
 It was the same guy who took me--years before that--he was very into technical music, he's a guitar player who got into [Paul Gilbert](https://en.wikipedia.org/wiki/Paul_Gilbert) and [Steve Vai](/interview/steve-vai) [NOTE: Check out our Steve Vai interview!] and all those guitar heroes very early, and he always showed me those guys and he was buying all these guitar magazines, which I did not do at the time, but he got me to this technical music.
 He also took me to a Tribal Tech concert in Munich.
 My first experience was not a CD or recording, but a live concert and it was a punch in the face, and to the brain as well.
 And it was so...
 {: .interviewee}

+## End of Part 1

+This is where Jan's camera ran out of disk space.
+We will soon be doing Part 2!!
+Stay tuned!!